Graph Neural Networks for Multimodal Single-Cell Data Integration: Experiment

-The score of the metric can be roughly understood as the accuracy of predicting a right correspondence for each piece of data.
+The score of the metric can be roughly seen as the accuracy of predicting a right correspondence for each piece of data.
 Meanwhile the search space grows with the total number of cells in the test data.
 For example, in the test phase of the ADT-to-GEX subtask, we have 15,066 cells to match, thus for each piece of ADT data, we have 15,066 candidates in GEX data.
-The expectation of the accuracy of randomly guess thus equals to $\frac{1}{15,066}$, which can indicate the difficulty of this task.
+Although we separated those cells into three batches, the rough expectation of the accuracy of randomly guessing is still as low as 1/5000, which can indicate the difficulty of this task.
 Thus, \method{} has already achieved very high performance (e.g. 0.08 in ADT-GEX subtask).

-It is also worth noticing that both team Novel's model and \method{} utilizes a symmetric matching algorithm, thus we have exactly the same performance for dual subtasks (e.g. GEX2ADT and ADT2GEX).
-Another interesting observation is that our proposed graph neural network model is especially good at GEX-ADT dual subtasks, where we improved the previous winning performance from $0.05$ to $0.08$.
+Note that both team Novel's model and \method{} utilizes a symmetric matching algorithm, thus we have exactly the same performance for dual subtasks (e.g. GEX2ADT and ADT2GEX).
+Another interesting observation is that our proposed graph neural network model is especially good at GEX-ADT dual subtasks, where we improved the previous winning performance from $0.05$ to $0.08$. -0.5em